Tooling Reference

 • live blocks follow the same brace style

-resilient fmt --in-place src/main.rs # overwrite the file
+rz fmt --in-place resilient/examples/hello.rz # overwrite the file

 Exit codes: 0 = formatted, 1 = parse errors (formatter refuses to touch broken input), 2 = usage error.